 7. Setting Boundaries and Saying No

-Healthy boundaries protect your time, energy, and focus.
+Healthy boundaries protect your time and energy.
 Saying no prevents overcommitment and preserves capacity for priority work.

 Why it works

 Unclear boundaries invite burnout.
-Companies with clear after-hours policies and well-managed scope control see better retention and mental health outcomes.
+Clear after-hours policies and managed scope are linked to better retention and mental health outcomes.

 How to implement